-Service Type:

-Other Service

-As provided in 42 CFR §440.180(b)(9), the State specified in statute.
-Service Title: requests the authority to provide the following additional service not

 Service Title:

 Structured Family Caregiving

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

-02 Round-the-Clock Services 02013 group living, other
+02 Round-the-Clock Services 02023 shared living, other

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4:

 Structured Family Caregiving means a homemaker and attendant care service in which a Structured Family Caregiving Waiver participant with a professional diagnosis of Alzheimer's or dementia lives in his/her private home or the private home of a principal caregiver who may be a non-family member, a family member or a legal guardian.
 There shall be one caregiver providing services to one participant.